waqaskhan137/digital-assistant/memory-bank/activeContext.md

 - **Gmail API client functionality is cleaner when split into focused responsibilities**
 - **Test coverage for refactored components confirms functionality is preserved**
 - **Following SRP makes unit testing simpler and more focused**
+- **Decorator pattern is highly effective for centralizing cross-cutting concerns like retry logic**
+- **Common helper methods significantly reduce code duplication and improve maintainability**
+- **Redis operations are simplified with a standardized approach to error handling**
+- **Using a central handler for async Redis operations ensures consistent initialization**
+- **Named constants make code more readable and easier to maintain than magic numbers**
+- **Tests are critical when refactoring to verify functionality is preserved**
+- **Extraction of common patterns improves code consistency across components**

 ## Email Ingestion Service Parameters
 - **Batch Size**: 100 emails per request (default), configurable between 10-500